 Mobal Wifi

-The data allowance is 100GB per month, with maximum download speeds of 150Mbps.
+Choose from 100GB, 200GB, or 300GB per month.
+Regardless of the plan, you can expect maximum download speeds of 150Mbps.
 The minimum contract period is 3 months.
-It is also possible to cancel early; doing so will cost you a termination fee of ¥4,980.
+It is also possible to cancel early; doing so will cost you an early-termination fee of ¥3,000.

 If you opt to take out a contract with Mobal Wifi, you’ll need to pay for the device up front (¥6,980), but it’s yours to keep once the 3-month contract is done.
 You can then theoretically use it with another provider.